Tag Archive | opportunity

 business strategy like a tornado warning? at www.xtreme-assistant.com

-We had tornado warnings here in the Midwest last night, and it was fascinating to observe the different reactions.
+We have tornado warnings here in the Midwest every spring, and it’s fascinating to observe the different reactions.

 Some people, cautious ones, dashed to the basement at the first sign of trouble.
 Others, more daring, ventured outside to watch the sky and await the storm.